 - We aim to make sure everything on our site is up-to-date and accurate as of the publishing date, but we cannot guarantee we haven't missed something.
 It's your responsibility to double-check all information before making any decision.
 If you spot something that looks wrong, please let us know.

-We tested out Netflix ad blocking using Total Adblock and were surprised at the seamless experience.
+We tested out blocking Netflix ads using Total Adblock and were surprised by the seamless experience.
 Below, we outline how we did it and what other options you have if you’re tired of ads on Netflix.

 Why can’t I access the entire Netflix library?